chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Setting correct duration and dimensions when uploading
 - Using proper video attributes (`DocumentAttributeVideo`) during upload
 - This resolves the common issue of black thumbnails and 00:00 duration display

+### Enhanced Video Format Support

+The script now includes comprehensive support for various video formats:

+- All unsupported video formats (.ts, .mkv, .avi, .mov, .wmv, .flv, and many others) are automatically converted to MP4 format
+- This ensures proper playback and streaming in Telegram, since Telegram's video player is optimized for MP4 files
+- Conversion uses the same optimized settings as regular video transcoding
+- This applies to both direct media uploads and videos extracted from archives
+- The script checks if videos are compatible with Telegram before uploading, and only converts when necessary to save processing time

+### Automatic Retry for Failed Operations

+The script now includes robust error handling and automatic retry mechanisms:

+- Failed operations (due to FloodWaitError or other network issues) are automatically saved to `failed_operations.json`
+- A background task runs every 30 minutes to retry failed operations
+- Each retry attempt is logged and tracked to prevent infinite retry loops
+- Operations involving FloodWaitError respect the required waiting periods
+- This ensures that temporary network issues or rate limits don't cause permanent failures

 ### Grouped Media Uploads